-Model 3 detects real-time traffic conditions and automatically adjusts the estimated driving and arrival times based on traffic.
+Model S detects real-time traffic conditions and automatically adjusts the estimated driving and arrival times.
 In situations where traffic conditions will delay your estimated time of arrival and an alternate route is available, the navigation system can reroute you to your destination.
 You can also specify the minimum number of minutes that must be saved before you are rerouted.
-To turn this feature on or off, touch the map's settings icon (see Overview on page 128), then touch Online Routing.
+To turn this feature on or off, touch the map's settings icon (see Navigation Settings on page 145), then touch Online Routing.